 I’m happy to announce Barera is returning to Zakim in 2015 with the Sheffield Scene EP.
 And not only are Berger and Baltimoroder back in tow as well, but also Anton M, Walter Merlin Jones, and others.
 The Sheffield Scene EP expands Barera’s resume with four tracks of honest and straightforward house music.
 A great way to start the year on a high note.

-The opening track ‘Gathering’ (with Anton M) is a sun-drenched ode to the classic sound of Chicago house from the mid 1980s.
+The opening track ‘Gathering’ (with Anton M) is a sun-drenched ode to the classic sound of a Chicago house from the mid-1980s.
 With a feel-good chord progression and an underlying acid motif, ‘Gathering’ can be played just about anywhere.
 ‘Stepping Out’ (with Ali Berger) sports a similar cadence, kept in sync with Berger’s signature blend of vintage drum machines and outboard gear.

-On the flip side we have two improvisational pieces.
+On the flip side, we have two improvisational pieces.
 ‘Loan Shark’ (with Baltimoroder) opens up the sonic palette with a broken beat, an arpeggio, and lots of breathing room.
-And finally we have the title track with Walter Merlin Jones (DFA, Westbound Music), entirely a live jam that never even touched a sequencer!
+And finally, we have the title track with Walter Merlin Jones (DFA, Westbound Music), entirely a live jam that never even touched a sequencer!
 As noted by Barera himself, ‘(The title track) Sheffield Scene was recorded live and focuses on the synth interplay between Barera and Jones.
-Barera also played some drum set.
-The session was engineered by Jesse Allen and features additional electronic percussion from Jide Max and handclaps from Bob Diesel, Weezey and everyone else.’
+Barera also played some drum sets.
+The session was engineered by Jesse Allen and features additional electronic percussion from Jide Max and handclaps from Bob Diesel, Weezy, and everyone else.’

 Stream all four tracks from Sheffield Scene below, and you can purchase the 12’ single on Bandcamp.
-As per usual, it’s a limited run of 100 copies so move quick!
+As per usual, it’s a limited run of 100 copies so move quickly!